waqaszahick/Python-API-Challenge/README.md

 # Python-API-Challenge
 This is my first Python API challenge, and sixth over all assignment.
-In this assignment, I performed the following tasks:
+This is a two-part challenge i.e. 'WeatherPy' and 'VacationPy'.
+In the first part i.e. 'WeatherPy', I performed the following tasks: